SergiuB/harmonia-astro/src/content/facilitators-en/floreadeliaelena.md

           "What's included",
           "Zyto, Harmonic Spa, Symphony of the Cells — Delia guides you through a complete harmonization and regeneration journey.
 The Zyto scan analyzes energetic, emotional, mental and physical balance.
-Harmonic Spa provides deep relaxation through Gua Sha, head massage and ear candling, while Symphony of the Cells uses essential oil applications to support emotional balance and cellular regeneration.", "QiNeiZang — a deep abdominal massage technique (offered by Alina Carmina) focusing on internal organs to aid detoxification, improve organ function and release energetic blockages.", "Harmonic Reborn — a comprehensive holistic massage by Tiberiu Bozi that integrates diverse techniques to bring deep relaxation and revitalization, balancing body, mind and spirit.", "Reserve your place now to experience a unique and transformative holistic journey.", "Contact us to learn more and book your session.
+Harmonic Spa provides deep relaxation through Gua Sha, head massage and ear candling, while Symphony of the Cells uses essential oil applications to support emotional balance and cellular regeneration.", "QiNeiZang — a deep abdominal massage technique (offered by Alina Carmina) focusing on internal organs to aid detoxification, improve organ function and release energetic blockages.", "REBORN — a comprehensive holistic massage by Tiberiu Bozi that integrates diverse techniques to bring deep relaxation and revitalization, balancing body, mind and spirit.", "Reserve your place now to experience a unique and transformative holistic journey.", "Contact us to learn more and book your session.
 Complete healing is within reach!", "*After booking via the website, you will receive a message within 24 hours with instructions for paying a 50% deposit if you do not hold a subscription or gift card.",